Unison (Celine Dion album)

-Unison is the ninth studio album by Canadian singer Celine Dion and her first English-language album.
-Released on 2 April 1990 by Columbia Records and Epic Records, it features a mix of dance songs and ballads influenced by 1980s soft rock.
-The album was produced by David Foster, Christopher Neil, Tom Keane and Andy Goldmark.
-Upon its release, Unison received generally positive reviews from music critics, who complimented Dion's voice and technique, as well as the album's content.
+Unison is the ninth studio album by Canadian singer Celine Dion and her first English‑language release.
+Issued on 2 April 1990 by Columbia Records and Epic Records, it blends dance‑pop and soft rock elements typical of late‑1980s mainstream production.
+The album was produced by David Foster, Christopher Neil, Tom Keane, and Andy Goldmark.
+Upon release, Unison received generally positive reviews, with critics noting Dion's vocal control, versatility, and the album's polished, contemporary sound.

-On a commercial level, Unison reached number one in Quebec, number eight in Norway, and number 15 in Canada.
-It was certified seven-times platinum in Canada, platinum in the United States, gold in the United Kingdom and France, and has sold over four million copies worldwide.
-Up to five singles were released from Unison, depending on the country.
-"Where Does My Heart Beat Now" became a top five hit on the Billboard Hot 100 in the United States, reaching number four.
-The next US single, "(If There Was) Any Other Way," peaked there at number 35.
-In 1991, Unison won the Juno Award for Album of the Year, and Dion won the Juno Award for Female Vocalist of the Year.
+Commercially, Unison marked Dion's breakthrough in the English‑speaking market.
+It reached number one in Quebec, number eight in Norway, and number 15 in Canada.
+The album was certified seven times platinum in Canada, platinum in the United States, and gold in the United Kingdom and France, with global sales reported at over four million copies.
+Up to five singles were issued depending on the territory.
+The most successful, "Where Does My Heart Beat Now", became Dion's first major US hit, peaking at number four on the Billboard Hot 100.
+At the Juno Awards of 1991, Unison won Album of the Year, and Dion was named Female Vocalist of the Year.